|

 You can conclude this minor with a collection, an installation, a video, a series of visual interventions in public spaces, a series of photographic algorithms—wherever you arrive at.

 In this minor, you study together with students from a mix of academic backgrounds.
 You are invited to explore and expand your own design strategies through exchange with other disciplines.
 Some might have experience with fashion, others with spatial design, audiovisual work, or graphic design.
 Common to all is experience and an affinity with the visual exploration of materials, forms, bodies, and movement.
-To avoid misunderstandings: this model is not simply a sewing course.
+To avoid misunderstandings: this module is not simply a sewing course.

 What you'll be learning